JaydenNWW/JaydenNWW/README.md

 - 👋 Hi, I’m @JaydenNWW
-- 👀 I’m interested in coding
+- 👀 I’m interested in
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning
-- 💞️ I want to be a frontend developer.
 - 📫 How to reach me ...

 <!---